 Knowledge is power in industrial engineering.
 Building the knowledge that will sustain you throughout your career begins with IIE.
 IIENet.org is an invaluable resource to all IE members for news, research information, and networking.
 It gives users access to the Resource Library, Career Center, IE Terminology Database, Societies & Divisions, and Discussion Center.
 IIE Conferences and Seminars keep you current of the latest trends and technologies.
-Learn more about the Institute of Industrial Engineers at Wright State University.
+Learn more about the Institute of Industrial and Systems Engineers .

 Materials Science and Engineering Society

 Everything is made from materials, so materials knowledge is valuable to each and every engineering discipline.
 Materials Science and Engineering Society is Wright State’s chapter of Material Advantage.
 Material Advantage is a student society that allows members to also become members of The American Ceramic Society (ACS), The Association for Iron and Steel Technology (AIST), ASM International and The Minerals, Metals and Materials Society (TMS).
 Membership is open to any student interested in materials, not just materials engineering majors

 NSBE's mission is to increase the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community through service, leadership and cultural diversity.
 NSBE is comprised of more than 270 chapters on college and university campuses, 75 Alumni Extension chapters nationwide and 75 Pre-College chapters.
 Members attend the Fall Regional and Nation Conference annually.